 In other words, don’t just wait for a job to appear – use every tool available to you to land that interview you need.

-While the job search experience is seldom easy, finding a job in 2019 doesn’t need to be a painful ordeal.
+Finding a job in 2020 doesn’t have to be an excruciating experience–seriously!
+While the job search experience is seldom easy, finding a job in 2020 doesn’t need to be a painful ordeal.
 The key is to recognize the challenges that you face, and take proactive steps to counter those obstacles.

 With the right resume and strategy, you can find that job you deserve – and do it without much of the frustration you’d otherwise experience.